Philip Madoc: Personal life

 Madoc was a keen supporter of Welsh nationalism and a long-standing member of Plaid Cymru.

 Madoc was a fan of boxing, and especially of boxer David Pearce, and was one of the 2,500 people who attended his funeral.

 It was stated in January 2012 that Madoc had been diagnosed with cancer.
-He died, aged 77, on 5 March 2012 at the Michael Sobell Hospice in Northwood, north-west London.
+He died, aged 77, on 5 March 2012 at the Michael Sobell Hospice in Northwood, northwest London.
 He was cremated at the West Hertfordshire Crematorium in Watford.